Residential Real Estate

 New Jersey Foreclosures:

 Note: Figures vary by the local market, especially those walloped by Hurricane Sandy three years ago and rural and urban areas.
-We rank #5 in the country with 2.1%, led by NY with 2.8%, MS with 2.6% (mostly hurricane-related) LA with 2.4%, ME with 2.1% and trailed by FL, DE, MD, PA, and AL. The national baseline number sits at a little under 1.3%.
+We rank #5 in the country with 2.0%, led by MI with 2.5%, LA with 2.3% (mostly hurricane-related) ME with 2.0%.
+The national baseline number sits at a little under 1.3%.

-- Nationally, 2018 was the eighth straight year of 2 million + job gains.
+• Nationally, 2019 appears to be the eighth straight year of 2 million + job gains.

-- The GDP is still rising (although its rate of increase seems to be slowing).
+• The GDP is still rising (although its rate of increase seems to be slowing a bit).

-- At 3.3% unemployment, NJ is now near to the national average, which is currently at 3.5% & leading economic indicators in NJ are now surpassing the nation by almost two-fold.
+• At 3.4% unemployment, NJ is now near to the national average, which is currently at 3.5% & leading economic indicators in NJ are now surpassing the nation.

-- And there is still little entry-level construction going on in our area, just larger homes and new rentals (only 50% of what it was in 2005).
+• And there is still little, if any, entry-level construction going on in our area, just larger homes and new rentals.

-- As a result of the previous two points, we are experiencing the current housing inventory shortage (the shelves are empty in our starter housing price points).
+• As a result of the previous two points, we are experiencing the current housing inventory shortage (the shelves are empty in our starter housing price points of under $400K).

 Changes in lifestyle: